-- 9. Permanent signs identifying a subdivision shall be subject to approval pursuant to the subdivision standards of section 5. - 10.
+- 9. Permanent signs identifying a subdivision shall be subject to approval pursuant to the subdivision standards of Section 5. - 10.
 Signs may be illuminated by shielded, non-flashing, non-moving lights.
 Internally illuminated signs are prohibited.
 All lighting must be angled and shielded so that it does not directly illuminate adjacent properties.
 All exterior lighting (including signage lighting) shall be turned on no earlier than one hour before opening of business and turned off no later than one hour after the closing of business, except for necessary security lighting approved by the CEO or Planning Board.
 All lighting shall comply with any design guidelines for foot-candles and height requirements adopted by the Planning Board. - 11.
-Home Occupation Signs: See Section 11.4 Home Occupations.

-C. Exempt signs: The following temporary signs shall not require a permit or other approval:

-- 1. Special Event Signs: Special event signs shall be allowed with written permission from the property owner as long as these signs are erected no sooner than 4 weeks prior to the event being advertised.
+Home Occupation Signs: See Section 11.4 Home Occupations. - C. Exempt signs: The following temporary signs shall not require a permit or other approval: - 1.
+Special Event Signs: Special event signs shall be allowed with written permission from the property owner as long as these signs are erected no sooner than four (4) weeks prior to the event being advertised.
 All special event signs must be removed within one week following the event being advertised.
 Such signs shall be located and erected so as not to create a traffic hazard. - 2.
 Contractor signs: One sign each for a building contractor, architect or engineer, each sign shall not exceed sixteen (16) square feet, relating to construction projects.
 Such sign shall be removed within one (1) week after construction is complete. - 3.
 Subdivision marketing signs: Subdivisions may have one non-internally lit sign at each public entrance to the development not to exceed thirty-two (32) square feet per sign. - 4.
 Real estate signs: One sign not exceeding sixteen (16) square feet relating to the sale, rental or lease of the premises.
 Such sign shall be removed within one (1) week after the completion of the property transaction. - 5.
-Political signs are allowed in accordance with State law, except as follows: political signs are prohibited from being placed on the following Town owned properties: Town Office- located at 10 Village Square Road tax map 7 lot 64; Fire Station located between Routes 9 & 115 (463 Walnut Hill Road and Memorial Highway) tax map 7 lot 66; Public Works Garage- located at 40 Parsonage Road- tax map 7 lots 84 & 92; Wescustogo Hall located at 475 Walnut Hill Road tax map 7 lot 64: Veterans Memorial Park located at the corner of Memorial Highway and Parsonage Road tax map 7 lot 76. - D. Nonconforming Signs: All nonconforming signs may continue to be used and maintained.
+Political signs are allowed in accordance with State law, except as follows: political signs are prohibited from being placed on the following Town owned properties: Town Office- located at 10 Village Square Road tax map 7 lot 64; Fire Station located between Routes 9 & 115 (463 Walnut Hill Road and Memorial Highway) tax map 7 lot 66; Public Works Garage-located at 40 Parsonage Road- tax map 7 lots 84 & 92; Wescustogo Hall located at 475 Walnut Hill Road tax map 7 lot 64: Veterans Memorial Park located at the corner of Memorial Highway andParsonage Road tax map 7 lot 76. - D. Nonconforming Signs: All nonconforming signs may continue to be used and maintained.
 When nonconforming signs are replaced, they must be replaced with signs that conform to the requirements of Section 8.7 - E. Maintenance and basis for revocation: All signs shall be properly maintained.
 The CEO may revoke any permit for a sign not properly maintained.
-Any signs not properly maintained, any sign now or hereafter existing that: - 1. no longer advertises a bona fide business conducted, - 2. an activity or campaign, - 3. or is not exempt or a permitted non-conforming sign, shall be taken down and removed by the owner, agent, or person having the beneficial use of the building structure, or lot.
-Within 10 days after written notification from the CEO that such sign should be removed, and, upon failure to comply with such notice within the time specified in such order, the CEO is hereby authorized to cause removal of such sign, and any expense incident thereto shall be paid by the owner of the building, structure, or lot to which such sign is attached.
+Any signs not properly maintained, any sign now or hereafter existing that: - 1. no longer advertises a bona fide business conducted, - 2. an activity or campaign, failure to comply with such notice within the time specified in such order, the CEO is hereby authorized to cause removal of such sign, and any expense incident thereto shall be paid by the owner of the building, structure, or lot to which such sign is attached.